 Below are several commonly asked questions, click on them to see the answer.
 Your appointment letter will give you information specific to your examination(s).
-However if you want more information please call the department.
+However, if you want more information please call the department.

-- The department can be contacted by telephone on (01481) 707383.
+- The department can be contacted by telephone on 01481 707383

-How long will it take?
+How long will the examination take?

 - All examinations take a different amount of time, from 10 minutes to over 4 hours for some of the more complex procedures.
 Your letter may give some indication of how long you will be with us for.
-If you wish to know how long your examination is likely to take please call us on (01481) 707383.
+If you wish to know how long your examination is likely to take, please call us on 01481 707383.

-How do I get the results of my examination?
+How do I get my results?

 - The results are usually sent to the doctor who referred you for the exam, so you may need to make a follow up appointment.
-If you have been sent from a clinic your consultant will discuss the findings with you directly.
+If you have been sent from a clinic, your consultant will discuss the findings with you directly.

-Where do I check in?
+Where do I go for an examination?

 Is there any preparation for the examination?